-Students, whose native language of instruction was not English, may benefit from attending courses in English Language Training offered both day and evening.
-For locations and days, see pages 1-6, 41-44.
+Students, whose native language of instruction is not English, may benefit from attending courses in English Language Training offered both day and evening.
+For locations and days, see Communication Arts Division.

 COLLEGE FOUNDATIONS PROGRAM - TO GRADE 12 EQUIVALENCY

 The College Foundations Program is similar to the Ministry of Education Adult Secondary Program.
 Completion of the College Foundations Program earns the student the Community Colleges of British Columbia Certificate of Grade 12 Equivalency, which is the equivalent of the British Columbia Ministry of Education Grade 12 Certificate.